awsdocs/amazon-rds-user-guide/doc_source/User.SQLServer.Options.S3-integration.md

 **Note**
 Files with the \.ispac file extension are supported for download when SQL Server Integration Services is enabled\.
 For more information on enabling SSIS, see [SQL Server Integration Services](Appendix.SQLServer.Options.SSIS.md)\.
 Files with the following file extensions are supported for download when SQL Server Analysis Services is enabled: \.abf, \.asdatabase, \.configsettings, \.deploymentoptions, \.deploymenttargets, and \.xmla\.
 For more information on enabling SSAS, see [SQL Server Analysis Services](Appendix.SQLServer.Options.SSAS.md)\.
 + The S3 bucket must have the same owner as the related AWS Identity and Access Management \(IAM\) role\.
+Therefore, cross\-account S3 integration isn't supported\.
-Also, the bucket can't be open to the public\.
++ The S3 bucket can't be open to the public\.
 + File size for uploads is limited to 50 GB per file\.

 **Topics**